International Solidarity Movement: Tom Hurndall

-On April 11, 2003 Israel Defense Forces(IDF) soldier Sergeant Taysir Hayb shot International Solidarity Movement(ISM) volunteer Tom Hurndall in the head.
+On April 11, 2003 Israel Defense Forces (IDF) soldier Sergeant Taysir Hayb shot International Solidarity Movement (ISM) volunteer Tom Hurndall in the head.
 Hurndall, who had been aiding Palestinians in Gaza, died of his wound in January 2004.
 Hurndall was unarmed, dressed in the bright orange jacket of the ISM, and steering two Palestinian children away from an Israeli tank-mounted machine gun shooting in their direction.

 Hayb claimed he had shot at a man in military fatigues who was firing at the soldiers with a pistol, in the no-go security zone.
 This was at odds with the ISM's account, confirmed by photographic evidence.

-Subsequently, Hayb admitted fabricating his account of events.
-On 10 May 2004, Hayb's trial commenced on one charge of manslaughter in the death of Tom Hurndall, two counts of obstruction of justice, one count each of submitting false testimony, obtaining false testimony, and unbecoming behaviour.
+Subsequently, Hayb admitted to fabricating his account of events.
+On 10 May 2004, Hayb's trial commenced on one charge of manslaughter in the death of Tom Hurndall, two counts of obstruction of justice, one count each of submitting false testimony, obtaining false testimony, and unbecoming behavior.
 Hurndall's family pressed for a murder charge through the Israeli courts.
 In August 2005, Taysir Hayb was convicted of manslaughter and sentenced to a total of eight years imprisonment, seven years for the manslaughter of Hurndall and one year for obstruction of justice.

+Aysenur Eygi

+On 6 September 2024, Aysenur Ezgi Eygi, a 26-year-old American-Turkish woman was attending a weekly protest held near the Israeli settlement of Evyatar, and allegedly was shot and killed by IDF snipers.
+The protest was against the continued expansion of Israeli settlements and had attracted violence prior to the incident.
+Witnesses reported that IDF forces had confronted the activists and shot at them with tear gas and live ammunition to force them to disperse.
+About thirty minutes after the confrontation, protestors reported that two IDF snipers on a roof about 200 yards away opened fire, killing Eygi and wounding a Palestinian teenager in the leg.